BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I learned about `lambda` functions on DataQuest.

 **Thoughts**: I already knew what `lambda` functions are but the way they are explained on DataQuest is incredibly simple and understandable!

+### Day 49: April 24, 2020

+**Today's Progress**: Today I learned about the `DataFrame.mask()` method and correlation heatmaps.

+**Thoughts**: I'm definitely interested in producing beautiful plots!

+### Day 50: April 25, 2020

+**Today's Progress**: TToday I mastered the `DataFrame.mask()` method cleaning a [NYC dataset Vehicle Collisions](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).

+**Thoughts**: I'm on halfway of the challenge, that is and incredible achievement!

+### Day 51: April 26, 2020

+**Today's Progress**: Today I almost finished "Data Cleaning Walkthrough" on DataQuest.

+**Thoughts**: This mission helps me understand a general data science workflow.
+Things get complicated, and also the datasets I'm analyzing are not particularly interesting.